• Voor 17 uur besteld, dezelfde dag verzonden!

 Lightweight and easy to combine with other furnishings

-Great for rodents that like to explore and gnaw
+Interesting for animals that like to explore, gnaw, and destroy

 Available in a small and larger version